The PoP Art Exodus

 Artist: Mohammad Bassyouni

-The P21 Gallery is proud to announce The Pop Art Exodus, a new contemporary art exhibition commencing 1st June 2018.
+The P21 Gallery is proud to announce The Pop Art Exodus, a new contemporary art exhibition commencing at the end of May 2018.
 The show will be displaying a collection of politically themed digital prints produced by the Lebanese visual artist Mohammad Z. Bassyouni.
 The exhibition has been put together as a symbolic gesture to commemorate the 70th anniversary of Nakba Day, the day following the announcement of Israeli Declaration of Independence in 1948.

 While for some this day represents historical hallmark celebrating the victory after the long-lasting struggle for national independence, for others it marks the beginning of an irreversible catastrophe.
 ‘The Pop Art Exodus is dedicated to those Palestinian people that have been “kicked out” from their own homeland’, the artist expressed.
 However, this exhibition does not only demonstrate the general displacement and disruption within the framework of Palestinian nation but also re-narrates the tragic individual stories of those people that have in the past 70 years imoraly lost their personal freedom and livelihood.